Aarthi13/meditateApp/README.md

 # meditateApp

-It,s my first attempt to learn how git works.
+It's my first attempt to learn how git works.

 tools used : VScode for coding, github desktop for windows. technolgies : vanila js, html5 and css3